All Episodes

 Does not sound like the name of a school, but that's OK.

-Certificate you.
-Got the Mr. certificate?
+certificate.
+You got the Mr. certificate?

 I did, yeah.
-Treasure Valley granola bars,
+Treasure Valley granola bars.

-At Portland State, he played college football as a wide
+Oh, fantastic.
+At Portland State, he played

-receiver from 1971 to 73.
-In 1973, he led the Vikings in
+In 1973, he led the Vikings in receptions, which was 18, and

-They suck.
 They were terrible.
 Got 18 receptions.

-That was the number one
+That was the number one receiver.

 receptions a game.
 Oh.